 In 2019, the National Science Foundation awarded funding to Ohio University and its partners for a multidisciplinary project entitled “Organic Waste Life Cycles at the Interface of Food, Energy, and Water Systems (OWL-FEWS)”.
-The funding enables faculty, staff, and student researchers from Ohio University’s Voinovich School of Leadership and Public Affairs, in partnership with the Russ College of Engineering and Technology and Florida Institute of Technology, to explore the interactions between food, water, energy, and waste systems through new technologies, systems design, and policy tools to better serve community economic needs while improving the environment.
+The funding enables faculty, staff, and student researchers from Ohio University’s Voinovich School of Leadership and Public Service, in partnership with the Russ College of Engineering and Technology and Florida Institute of Technology, to explore the interactions between food, water, energy, and waste systems through new technologies, systems design, and policy tools to better serve community economic needs while improving the environment.

 The interdisciplinary work convenes the following project team’s expertise:

 - Dr. Derek Kauneckis, Principal Investigator, Associate Professor, OHIO Voinovich School.
 Dr. Kauneckis’ research examines the mix of policy mechanisms and behavior that leads to change in organic waste management.
 Dr. Kauneckis’ expertise is in public policy and complex multiple level systems.
 His research is examining organic waste policy innovation hubs across the country, how information cues influence behavior around waste, and the integration of social sciences with smart waste technology system design.

 - Dr. Sarah C. Davis, Associate Professor, OHIO Voinovich School.
 Dr. Davis’ research expertise is in energy bioscience, ecosystem ecology, nutrient cycling, and plant physiology.
 Her research group is characterizing the chemical composition of food waste streams and assessing the fuel and nutrient yields from anaerobic digestion of different food waste compositions.